How MS Read-A-Thon Works

-A representative from the MS Society of Canada presented a 30 minute assembly at your child's school and educated the students about what multiple sclerosis is, how important recreational reading is and how the MS Read-A-Thon works.
+A representative from the MS Society of Canada presented a 30-minute assembly at your child's school and educated the students about what multiple sclerosis is, how important recreational reading is and how MS Read-A-Thon works.

-We asked which students were interested in being involved and your child agreed to participate.
-We gave them a Student Pledge Kit, including a Minute Tracking Sheet and Student Pledge Sheet, to take home.
+Your child expressed interested in participating, so their teacher gave them a Student Pledge Kit, including a Minute Tracking Sheet and Donation Tracking Sheet, to take home.

-As of today, all of the books that your child reads will count towards the MS Read-A-Thon.
-Please help them to record their progress on their kit and initial next to the books/minutes that are read.
+As of today, all of the minutes that your child spends reading will count towards MS Read-A-Thon.
+Please help them to record their progress on their Minute Tracking Sheet by filling in the hourglass.
 He/she will read for the next 2-3 weeks, depending on the date of the school assembly.

-Your child will ask you and other friends, family and neighbours to sponsor them for the books/minutes they read.
-We have let them know at the assembly that sponsors are not strangers.
-Sponsors are only people that they know.
-Sponsors can donate a flat rate or on a per minute basis.
+Your child will ask you and other friends, family and neighbours for donations.
+We have let them know at the assembly that donors are not strangers, and they should not be going door-to-door without parental supervision.
+Donors are only people that they know.

-At the end of the reading period, your child will collect pledges from their sponsors.
-Ensure their name and school is printed clearly on their Minute Tracking Sheet and Student Pledge Sheet.
-If possible, please write a cheque or obtain a money order for all of the money that they collect.
-If this is not possible, cash and coin are fine as well.
+At the end of the reading period, your child will collect any cash or cheque donations and put them in an envelope.
+Ensure their name and school are printed clearly on their Minute Tracking Sheet and Donation Tracking Sheet.
 They will then bring their completed kit to school and return it to their teacher for pick-up by BRINKS Canada Ltd.

 We will do all of the counting and receipting and will send a thank you award to your child.

-You and your child will have helped those who have MS and will have helped us get closer to a cure, one book at a time.
+You and your child will have helped those who have MS and will have helped us get closer to a cure, one page at a time.

 Motivating your child